Bartzi/see/README.md

 # Installation

+You can install the projct directly on your PC or use a Docker container

+## Directly on your PC
 1. Make sure to use Python 3
 2. It is a good idea to create a virtual environment ([example for creating a venv](http://docs.python-guide.org/en/latest/dev/virtualenvs/))
 3. Make sure you have the latest version of [CUDA](https://developer.nvidia.com/cuda-zone) (>= 8.0) installed